 In this example, you'll add the data visualization Python package graphviz to the Advanced notebook runtime.
 The following code block in your Dockerfile instructs Docker to access the Advanced runtime using its repository name and tag and to install graphviz in the runtime.
 You can obtain the repository name and tag using the command docker images on an ArcGIS Notebook Server machine where this runtime is installed.
-The conda clean command is a best practice to reduce file size.
+The conda clean command is recommended to reduce file size.

 # Specify the existing notebook runtime imageId as FROM FROM arcgis-notebook-python-advanced:10.8.1.14362 # Use RUN to issue a command to install, then clean RUN conda install graphviz \ && conda clean -y -a

 - Save your Dockerfile on the machine in a new folder that only contains the Dockerfile.

-- Build your new custom container image using a Docker command.
+- Build a custom container image using a Docker command.

 This image will contain a new runtime as specified in your Dockerfile.
 Open the Command Prompt window and run a command with the following syntax:

 Be sure to include the period at the end of the command.

-When the command executes, Docker builds the new container image.
+When the command runs, Docker builds the new container image.
 The last line in the command output will be Successfully built <imageId> with the abridged ID value of the new image.
 You must provide your ArcGIS Notebook Server site with its full imageId value.

 - Run the following command in the Command Prompt window to get the image ID value:

 If you have a single-machine Notebook Server site, you can skip steps 8 through 10.
 If you have a multimachine Notebook Server site, complete steps 8 through 10.